clip-fields/clip-fields.github.io/readme.md

 cd ..
 ```
 ## Interactive Tutorial and Evaluation
 We have an interactive tutorial and evaluation notebook that you can use to explore the model and evaluate it on your own data.
-You can find them in the [`demo/`](https://github.com/clip-fields/clip-fields.github.io/tree/main/demo) directory, that you can run after installing the dependencies.
+You can find them in the [`demo/`](https://github.com/notmahi/clip-fields/tree/main/demo) directory, that you can run after installing the dependencies.

 ## Training a CLIP-Field directly
 Once you have the dependencies installed, you can run the training script `train.py` with any [.r3d](https://record3d.app/) files that you have!
-If you just want to try out a sample, download some [sample data](https://osf.io/cevkz/?view_only=5ae43aa8c4fd48c89be9963ee89283e1) `data.r3d` freely available online and run the following command.
+If you just want to try out a sample, download the [sample data](https://osf.io/famgv) `nyu.r3d` and run the following command.

 ```
-python train.py dataset_path=data.r3d
+python train.py dataset_path=nyu.r3d
 ```

 If you want to use LSeg as an additional source of open-label annotations, you should download the [LSeg demo model](https://github.com/isl-org/lang-seg#-try-demo-now) and place it in the `path_to_LSeg/checkpoints/demo_e200.ckpt`.
 Then, you can run the following command.

 ```
-python train.py dataset_path=data.r3d use_lseg=true
+python train.py dataset_path=nyu.r3d use_lseg=true
 ```

 You can check out the `config/train.yaml` for a list of possible configuration options.
 In particular, if you want to train with any particular set of labels, you can specify them in the `custom_labels` field in `config/train.yaml`.